yankouskia/sorter/README.md

   console.log(sorter.toArray()) // [1, 2]
 ```

-`sort` - takes indices of added elements for sorting them.
+`sort` - takes indices of already added elements and sorts *only* these elements.
 For example:
 ```js
   const sorter = new Sorter();
   sorter.add(2);